tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 Protocols and infrastructures will have to be designed with crypto-agility in mind,
 supporting:

-* Negotiation of both individual PQC algorithms and hybrid combinations with traditional algorithms.
+* Negotiation of standalone PQC algorithms and PQ/T.
-* Phased migration paths, including initial use of PQ/T mechanisms, eventual transition to PQ-only certificates, and later migration to new PQ algorithms as cryptanalysis or policy guidance evolves.
+* Phased migration paths, including initial use of PQ/T, eventual transition to PQ-only certificates, and later migration to new PQ algorithms as cryptanalysis or security policy guidance evolves.
 * Protection against downgrade attacks across all transition phases.

 ## Support from Hardware Security Modules (HSMs)